| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday January 27,

 market "is at best keeping pace" with the rising breakeven costs- which is

+the line between profit and loss for the feedlot operator.
 On today's Beef Buzz, we also talked with Derrell Peel about wholesale boxed beef prices- which are above the $1.70 per pound level.
 He says as long as the boxed beef prices can stay strong- it helps the rest of the chain to function at higher levels as well.
 We also talked of the export markets that have given an assist in keeping wholesale prices here in the US at these lofty levels.
 Click on the LINK below for this latest installment with Derrell Peel about some of the fundamental reasons why we have cattle prices at the levels that we have them.
 Click here for our latest Beef Buzz with comments from Derrell Peel of Oklahoma State University | |

-Krysta Hardin to Be New Chief of Staff at USDA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Effective on
+| Krysta Hardin to Be New Chief of Staff at USDA ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Effective on

 Monday, Jan.
 31, Krysta Harden, Assistant Secretary for Congressional